 HISTORY OF THE PROPERTY

-Casa Casuarina was buily in 1930 by man named Adlen Freeman.
+Casa Casuarina was built in 1930 by Alden Freeman.
 Alden Freeman’s father, Joel Freeman was Treasurer of The Standard Oil Trust (also known as Rockefeller’s Company) and left Alden a fabulous wealth when he passed away.

 That gave the young and wealthy Alden the opportunity to retire at the age of 27 from being an architect and travel all over the world.
 Alden was also a descendent of the Mayflower on his mother’s side and felt a very strong tie to history.
 Freeman, always well-travelled and very intelligent, loved the adventurous spirit of Christopher Columbus and on one of his many trips around the world, went to visit the Alcazar De Colon in Santo Domingo (Dominican Republic) which was built by Diego Columbus (Christopher Columbus’s Son) and is known for being the oldest residence in the western hemisphere.